Working with Partners to Restore Coastal Habitat

 The actions we take today will impact the condition of Hawai'i’s reefs and fisheries…in our own lifetimes and long into the future.

-TNC teams work at coastal sites and across ahupuaʻa, helping community groups and government agencies develop and implement robust restoration plans to bolster the resilience of marine environments and enhance coastal protection.
-The efforts blend the lastest science with traditional practices and local expertise and have garnered strong support from community volunteers, academic institutions, and government partners.
-Working hand-in-hand to demonstrate effective management, we are seeing signs of success across the islands, from increasing fish and ʻopihi populations to native species returning to restored habitats.
+TNC works at coastal sites and across ahupuaʻa, supporting community groups and government agencies to develop and implement robust restoration plans that bolster the resilience of marine environments and enhance coastal protection.
+The efforts utilize the latest tools and science, traditional knowledge and practices, and local expertise to foster culturally grounded, place-based management and to re-establish healthy mauka-makai connections.
+With strong community leadership, the support of volunteers, academic institutions and government partners, and a track record of successful results, the efforts have attracted over $20 million in federal funding from the Bipartisan Infrastructure Law and Inflation Reduction Act.

-• At Ka'ūpūlehu and East Maui, we are working to build the resilience of the nearshore reefs that sustain Hawaiʻi’s unique culture, marine life and coastal communities.
+- At Ka'ūpūlehu and East Maui, we are working to build the resilience of the nearshore reefs that sustain Hawaiian culture, unique marine life and coastal communities.

-• At Kīholo Preserve, we are restoring an ancient coastal fishpond—a traditional aquaculture system that absorbs sediments and nutrients, preventing them from flowing onto the reef, and increases local food production.
+- At Kīholo Preserve, we are restoring an ancient coastal fishpond—a traditional Hawaiian aquaculture system that provides for local food production, and absorbs sediments and nutrients, preventing them from flowing onto the reef.

-• At Olowalu on Maui and South Kohala on Hawaiʻi Island, we are working with a coalition of public, private and community groups to reduce pressures on reefs from mauka to makai so the reefs can recover and thrive long into the future.
+- In South Kohala on Hawaiʻi Island, we are working with a coalition of public, private and community groups to build climate resilience across an area the size of Molokai to reduce stressors to nearshore reefs and fisheries.

-Increasing evidence shows that these locally based collaborative efforts improve coastal health and sustainability.
+Increasing evidence shows that these locally based collaborative efforts improve coastal and reef health and sustainability.
 Here in Hawaiʻi, they are also helping to perpetuate Hawaiian culture and increase local food security.
-That's why we also support dozens of community groups working to restore coral reefs, fisheries, ancient fishponds and anchialine pools across the islands through local peer learning networks where we share knowledge, experiences and strategies to enhance each other’s restoration and management.
+That's why we also support dozens of community groups working to restore coral reefs, fisheries, Hawaiian fishponds and rare anchialine pools across the islands through local peer learning networks where members share knowledge, experiences and strategies to enhance their restoration and management and accelerate conservation along island coasts.

 As the Ōlelo No‘eau reminds us, ʻAʻohe hana nui ke alu ‘ia.
 (No task is too big when done together by all.)